systechafrica/NASSIT-Documentation/docs/src/setupscheme/setupProcess.md

 ### Scheme Register

-The '**Schemes Register'** lists all the schemes created in the system.
+The **'Schemes Register'** lists all the schemes created in the system.
 From the scheme window, several actions can be taken on selected schemes such as cloning of a scheme's configuration, certification, and migration of a scheme among others.
 From this window a new scheme can